lhcb/starterkit-lessons/second-analysis-steps/switch-mass-hypo.md

 The input to the `DecayTreeTuple` is taken as the `outputLocations` of the `SelectionSequence` we just created.

-> ## Why use DaVinci selections? {.callout}
+{% callout "Why use DaVinci selections?" %}
-> Selections and SelectionSequences are an elegant way to organize the required algorithms that perform the job of selecting data.
+Selections and SelectionSequences are an elegant way to organize the required algorithms that perform the job of selecting data.
-> The [particle selection toolkit](https://twiki.cern.ch/twiki/bin/view/LHCb/ParticleSelection) uses python tricks to make the management of even complicated sequences of selections rather straight forward.
+The [particle selection toolkit](https://twiki.cern.ch/twiki/bin/view/LHCb/ParticleSelection) uses python tricks to make the management of even complicated sequences of selections rather straight forward.
 In particular the toolkit ensures that all necessary algorithms are run in the correct order to produce the desired selections.
 It is therfore mainly a tool to manage dependencies.
 For technical details have a look at the [TWiki page](https://twiki.cern.ch/twiki/bin/view/LHCb/ParticleSelection).
+{% endcallout %}

 Finally we add the `SelectionSequence` and the `DecayTreeTuple` to the DaVinci application.
 Since we are adding more than one algorithm we need a `GaudiSequencer` that takes care of calling everything in the right order:
 ```python